 Morning intramurals are Tuesdays and Thursdays from 7:25-7:55.
 Activities include; scatter-ball, show down, team handball, Cavottaball, floor hockey, weight training, and basketball.
 Intramurals are open to all CMS students.
 Regular exercise first thing in the morning stimulates your body and brain making you ready to learn.

-In this club you’ll learn to make websites, videos, assist people in finding solutions to their tech problems while pursuing your passion.
+Tech club meets every week and we alternate computer literacy with hands-on projects.
+You’ll learn to code, make websites, videos and assist people in finding solutions to their tech problems while pursuing your passions.
+No tech skills required!
+You’ll also gain hands-on experience working with tools and painting supplies to “Up-Cycle” furniture while reducing what is sent to the dump!
 Anyone can join.
-No tech skills required!
-For the Tech Club schedule see the flyer posted outside of room 208.
-For more information about Tech Club see Ms. Sangiacomo in Room 220.
+See the flyer posted outside of room 107 and around the building for meeting dates.
+For more information about Tech Club see Ms. LaForest in room 107.

 Eighth Grade Activities Club, Advisors: Mrs. Jennings and Mrs. Havens